How many Barn Owls did there used to be in the UK?

 - Low food availability due to intensive farming.

-- Road mortality, especially dispersing juveniles on trunk roads.
+- Road mortality, especially dispersing juveniles on fast trunk roads.

 - Loss of traditional roost/nest sites through conversion or decay.